maximdanilchenko/radish/README.md

 After all it **is not a database for production apps** - it is redis clone, written in Python.
 But I thing it will be good for prototyping or for small apps because of its simple installation and starting - it is lightweight and has no dependencies.
-But overall it will be possible after benchmarks and tests will be done.
+But overall it will be possible only after benchmarks and tests will be done.